orifein/Intsights-Project/README.md

-# Intsights-Project #

-This Project is a simple web crawler that was build by python language.
+This Project is a simple web crawler built in python language.
-The simple web crawler will crawl a site that is a part of the "onion network", take information from site and store it on a database.
+This crawler will crawl a site that is a part of an"onion network", take information from site and store it on a database.
-The Crawler will run automatically every 4 hours and try to update the database with some new information.
+The Crawler will run automatically every 4 hours and try to update the database with new information.

 # Getting Started #
-You should follow this instructions for installing the project and enjoy it (:
+You should follow these instructions for installing the project.
+Enjoy (:

 ### Prerequisites ###
-Before downloading all libraries needed to this project - you should have python3 installed on your computer.
+Before downloading all libraries needed for this project - you should have python3 installed on your computer.
 You can download python3 from here: https://www.python.org/

 Also, you need to download docker to your computer for using container that will fetch .onion sites: